 So is his sexual struggle different from the sexual struggle of a person with opposite sex attractions?
 I think there are two ways of answering the question.

-The church has been slow to address the issue of believers who are seeking to be faithful to Christ, but feel attracted to the same sex.
+The church has been slow to address the issue of believers who are seeking to be faithful to Christ but feel attracted to the same sex.
 Instead, the church has often spoken judgmentally about homosexuality in a way that drives these believers underground.
-Many Christians may feel that same-sex temptation itself is sinful.
-So those who struggle in this way feel alone in their struggles and dare not come to the community for support, prayer, and intimacy.
-Even where churches have been more open about helping those who struggle, there is the fear on the part of the strugglers of being stigmatized or labeled in a way that causes others to avoid relationship with them.
+So those who are tempted in this way feel alone in their struggles and dare not come to the church community for support, prayer, and intimacy.
+Even in churches that have been more open about helping those who struggle, strugglers fear being stigmatized or labeled, causing them to avoid relationship with others.
 Also, if someone comes forward for help, church members really aren’t sure what their response should be.
-The church can be a lonely place for the person who struggles with same-sex attraction.
-The temptation to drop out of the fellowship is high, which only moves them closer to acting on their temptations.
+The church can be a lonely place for the person who struggles with same-sex attraction, so the temptation to withdraw from fellowship is high, which only moves them closer to acting on their temptations.
 The unprepared church provides no hope for change or healing for the struggler.

 Our desires drive us to believe that the sin will provide something advantageous for us—maybe in a way we don’t believe God can.
 The solution to change is also the same for all sin.
-As we move deeper into relationship with Christ, our desires are transformed, moving from sinful desire to the godly desire of knowing Christ and living by His Spirit’s desires (Rom 8:1-6).
+As we develop a deeper relationship with Christ, our desires are transformed, moving from sinful desire to the godly desire of knowing Christ and living by his Spirit (Romans 8:1-6).
 These desires can always be fulfilled.
 So temptation can diminish and lose its controlling power as we move toward Christ in community with other believers.

 Hill reflects on the uniqueness of same-sex attraction for a believer in the church, while calling us back to the answer for all sin struggles.
 Is it harder for the struggler with same-sex attraction?
 Yes and no.